 Using common mitochondrial marker genes as query sequences for tBLASTx searches we searched the H. catenoides for fragments of the mitochondrial genome.
 Theses analyses showed that the organelle genome assembly was highly fragmented.
 By searching both the Platanus and an alternative Ray assembly (71) we identified and re-assembled, two mitochondrial genome contigs using Sequencher (72).
 We then used multiple primers for targeted PCR amplification and joined the two fragments of the mitochondrial genome, resulting in a linear fragment of 48,124 bp in size (Fig. S8).
 The H. catenoides mitochondrial genome is reported to be circular based on mapping analyses (73).
 We used multiple combinations of PCR primers to try and join the other sides into a circular genome, but could not amplify a bridging region.
 Other pseudofungal mitochondrial genomes have also proved difficult to complete, likely due to secondary structural factors (e.g. (74)).
 A mitochondrial genome size of 54 Kbp with a ~14 Kbp inverted repeat (a feature also present in some oomycetes) had previously been suggested using physical genome mapping (73, 74).
 Presence of an inverted repeat is consistent with us being unable to close the assembled linear fragment.
 Annotation showed that the assembled mitochondrial genome contained 38 protein genes, 25 transfer RNAs and 2 ribosomal RNA encoding genes arranged in an inverted repeat of the ribosomal RNA region (73).
-The genome assembly demonstrated the presence of atp1 genes in both the mitochondria (XXXXX) and also the nucleus (Hypho2016_00005578 - BN6634_14994).
+The genome assembly demonstrated the presence of atp1 genes in both the mitochondria, as is the case in most eukaryotes, (XXXXX) and also the nucleus (Hypho2016_00005578 - BN6634_14994).
 ATP1 is present in the nuclear genomes of a range of other stramenopiles including oomycetes, Eustigmatophyceae, and Cafeteria (74, 75), and phylogenetic analysis showed that the nuclear-encoded ATP1-like protein formed a monophyletic clade with other nuclear-encoded ATP1 (Fig. S9).
 With the exception of Nannochloropsis, these proteins have putative N-terminal mitochondrial targeting peptides, indicating that these proteins represent a stramenopile-specific nuclear transfer of mitochondrial atp1 that has since diverged in sequence and possibly function.

 Many stramenopile lineages harbour plastid organelles with an associated genome while others, including the oomycetes, appear to have lost (9) or, alternatively, never possessed (13) the organelle/genome.
 To search for possible plastid genomes, we took the proteome encoded by the plastid of Chlamydomonas reinhardtii (69 proteins) and Thalassiosira pseudonana (141 proteins) as query sequences for a tBLASTn search of the entire genome assembly (including contigs and scaffolds below 1 Kbp in size).
 Only a minority of searches recovered any hits in H. catenoides and these were shown by reciprocal BLAST searches to be putative mitochondrially located ribosomal genes, suggesting that there is no plastid genome present in our genome assembly.